LigaMoon/Astro/README.md

     - Short page describer that provides the user information about the zodiac signs.
     - Graphic buttons displaying each zodiac sign, that lets the user select which zodiac sign they would like to learn more about.
     - A dynamic heading and icon that is populated once the user selects the zodiac sign.
 This lets the user immediately get a validation that the correct zodiac sign has been selected.
-    - Daily Horoscope, Lucky Number, and Lucky Color fields that are populated using (aztro API)[https://rapidapi.com/sameer.kumar/api/aztro].
+    - Daily Horoscope, Lucky Number, and Lucky Color fields that are populated using [aztro API](https://rapidapi.com/sameer.kumar/api/aztro).
     - Daily Horoscope is updated daily which provides the user with a reason to return to the website daily.
     - A short paragraph at the bottom of the page containing a link so that the user can easily navigate to the zodiac page.
     - All functionality is achieved by using JavaScript([zodiac.js](https://github.com/liigalized/astro/blob/master/assets/scripts/zodiac.js)).